Chart Color Schemes

 Infrastructure

-Yarrawonga has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Yarrawonga has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that could affect this region.
-Notable ones include The Sebel Yarrawonga (Silverwoods Resort) - Stage 2 Expansion, Yarrawonga Village, Yarrawonga Multisport Stadium, and Yarrawonga Hospital New Theatre Suite.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 16 projects that are expected to impact the area.
+Notable projects include The Sebel Yarrawonga (Silverwoods Resort) - Stage 2 Expansion, Yarrawonga Village, Yarrawonga Multisport Stadium, and Yarrawonga Hospital New Theatre Suite.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.